 Attendance and Punctuality

-Notification must be provided by parents or carers for all absences from school.
+Notification must be provided by parents/carers for all absences from school.
 The decision as to whether to authorise the absence rests with the school.

 Any absence where the school does not receive information from the family or when the reason for the absence is one that the school cannot authorise because it is not a valid reason for non-attendance is an unauthorised absence.
-For example: waiting for the gas board, shopping or baby-sitting for younger children are all reasons that are used to explain absence but are not good reasons for missing school.
+For example, waiting for a delivery, shopping or babysitting for younger children are all reasons that are used to explain absence but are not good reasons for missing school.

 If parents/carers need to take a child out of school during term time, permission must be sought in advance in writing from the Headteacher by completing the Request for Absence Form, found at the bottom of this page.
 Leave will be refused unless 'exceptional circumstances' can be demonstrated.
 No authorisation will be given for the purpose of a holiday.

 Even in such cases where 'exceptional circumstances' are shown, leave of absence will be refused where the child has a poor attendance record or would be absent during an important stage of their education e.g. exams.